Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

 In this paper we extend ideas for the one-dimensional case developed in \cite{KN21,KN2022} to higher dimensions $d\geq2$ and in this way follow the line of investigation outlined in \cite{MR0217487,MR1338787,MR1839473,MR2261337,Ngai_2021}.
 We will introduce the new notion of partition functions, which is needed for higher dimensions and naturally generalises $L^{q}$-spectra (\prettyref{sec:Partition-functions}).
-This new construction is closely related to certain optimal embedding constants for Sobolev spaces (see \prettyref{subsec:Optimal-embedding-constants}) as elaborated by Maz'ya and Preobrazenskii \cite{MR817985,MR743823} for $d=2$ and Adams \cite[Section 1.4.1]{MR2777530} for $d>2$.
+This new construction sheds also light on certain optimal embedding constants for Sobolev spaces (see \prettyref{subsec:Optimal-embedding-constants}) as elaborated by Maz'ya and Preobrazenskii \cite{MR817985,MR743823} for $d=2$ and Adams \cite[Section 1.4.1]{MR2777530} for $d>2$.

-The spectral dimension of Kre\u{\i}n–Feller operator for higher dimensions has been first computed by Triebel \cite[Theorem 30.2]{MR1484417} for Ahlfors–David regular measures, by Naimark and Solomyak \cite{MR1298682,MR1338787} in the setting of self-similar measures under the open set condition (\emph{OSC}), and recently by Ngai and Xie \cite{Ngai_2021} for a class of graph-directed self-similar measures satisfying the graph open set condition.
-As an application of our general results we extend these achievements to self-conformal measures without any restriction on the separation conditions.
-In fact, we prove that under the assumption \prettyref{eq:assumption infinity dim} the spectral dimension for self-conformal measures can be identified as the unique intersection of the $L^{q}$-spectrum with the line of slope $2-d$ through the origin (\prettyref{thm:Self-Conform}).
+In contrast to the one-dimensional case, the spectral dimension of Kre\u{\i}n–Feller operators is so far known only for very few special cases of singular measures.
+The spectral dimension of Kre\u{\i}n–Feller operators for higher dimensions has first been computed by Naimark and Solomyak \cite{MR1298682,MR1338787} for self-similar measures under the open set condition (OSC), by Triebel \cite[Theorem 30.2]{MR1484417} in particular in the setting of Ahlfors–David regular measures with a lot of interesting refinements in the more recent work \cite{MR4331823,MR4484835}, and also by Ngai and Xie \cite{Ngai_2021} for a class of graph-directed self-similar measures satisfying the graph open set condition.
+In \cite[Sec.
+5]{Ngai_2021} Ngai and Xie pointed out that it would also be interesting to study self-similar measures defined by IFSs with overlaps on $\R^{d}$ with $d\geq2$.
+Indeed, as an application of our general results from \prettyref{subsec:Main-results}, we are able to extend these achievements to self-conformal measures without any restriction on the separation conditions.
+We prove that under the assumption \prettyref{eq:assumption infinity dim} the spectral dimension for self-conformal measures can be identified as the unique intersection of the $L^{q}$-spectrum with the line of slope $2-d$ through the origin (\prettyref{thm:Self-Conform}).
+This work is based on the dissertation \cite{elib_6573} by the second author.